reidemolner/Google_Capstone_Project_Bellabeat/README.md

 Check the data for errors

 "dailyActivity_merged.csv"

 "weightLogInfo_merged.csv"

 "sleepDay_merged.csv"

-Are the 3 files being imported from the original 18 csv files due to their comprehensive nature.
+Are the 3 files being imported.

 SELECT DISTINCT *

 FROM sleepDay_merged,

 removed 3 duplicate rows of data from the sleep log information